Introduction to coherent quantization: Slender coherent spaces

-(iv) If $N$ is normal then $mNm'$ is normal for all homogeneous $m,m'$, and \lbeq{e.NmXm'} N(mXm')=\a^*(m)N(X)\a(m'). \eeq (v) If $X_\ell\to X$ pointwise and all $X_\ell$ are normal then $X$ is normal, and
+(iv) If $N$ is homogeneous then $mNm'$ is homogeneous for all homogeneous $m,m'$, and \lbeq{e.NmXm'} N(mXm')=\a^*(m)N(X)\a(m'). \eeq (v) If $X_\ell\to X$ pointwise and all $X_\ell$ are homogeneous then $X$ is homogeneous, and

 \end{prop}

 \bepf Statements (i)--(iii) are straightforward.

 (iv) Using \gzit{e.am} and \gzit{e.asm}, we find